Leonardo Loredan: War with the Ottomans

+War with the Emperor

+In January 1508, emperor Maximilian I undertook an Italienzug, and in February attacked the Republic by invading the Terraferma.
+Venetian troops were victorious at the Battle of Cadore (2 March), also occupying Trieste (6 May) and several other cities in the neighboring imperial regions.
+The war ended favorably for the Republic, in June 1508, by the conclusion of a three year truce between the doge and the emperor.

 War of the League of Cambrai

 Upon the death of Pope Alexander VI in 1503, Venice occupied several territories in the northern Papal States.
-When Julius II was elected as Alexander's eventual successor, the Venetians expected their seizure of papal territory to be tacitly accepted, as Julius had been nicknamed Il Veneziano for his pro-Venetian sympathies.
-But instead the new Pope excommunicated the Republic and demanded the land be returned.
-The Republic of Venice, although willing to acknowledge Papal sovereignty over these port cities along the Adriatic coast and willing to pay Julius II an annual tribute, refused to surrender the cities themselves.
-In 1508, Julius formed an alliance called the League of Cambrai, uniting the Papal States with France, the Holy Roman Empire and several other Christian states.
+When Julius II was elected as Alexander's successor, the Venetians expected their seizure of papal territory to be tacitly accepted, as Julius had been nicknamed Il Veneziano for his pro-Venetian sympathies.
+Those expectations turned out to be unrealistic, since the new pope aspired to restore all of lost possessions.
+Although willing to reach a compromise, based on paying an annual tribute to the pope, the Republic refused to surrender the disputed regions, thus alienating itself from the pope.